isDisplayed, isSelected, isEnabled in Selenium

 11. How to type in a textbox using Selenium?

 The user can use sendKeys(“String to be entered”) to enter the string in the textbox.
-The sendKeys types a key sequence in DOM element even if modifier key sequence is encountered.
+The sendKeys type a key sequence in the DOM element even if a modifier key sequence is encountered.

 Syntax - sendKeys(CharSequence… keysToSend ) : void